Using a table visualization

 5.6.6.
 Animate cell value changes

-When a measure value (number) changes, its cell can be animated for a brief duration.
-These changes could occur as a result of filtering or other interactions, or from changes in the underlying data when it's set up to automatically refresh, where the measure value corresponding with a particular hierarchy value changes (not when the hierarchy values change).
+When a measure value (number) changes, its cell can be animated to call attention to viewers.
+This can be useful when the table is set up to automatically refresh, or as a result of filtering or other interactions.
+Animations apply where the measure value corresponding with a particular hierarchy value changes (not when the hierarchy values change).

-Go to the Look tab of the table properties and scroll down to find the Animation section.
-Enable the property Animate Cell Value Changes and select the type of animation to use:
+Go to the Design (or Look) tab of the table properties and under Animation & Interaction, enable Animate Cell Value Changes and select the Animation Type:

 • Highlight temporarily changes the background color of the changed cell.
 This animation type comes with the option to select the highlight color.